 The FSAC will meet at least two times a year on the Ithaca campus.
 Meeting dates will be set six (6) months in advance.
 Minutes will be recorded and distributed to all FSAC members.

 The Fraternity Sorority Advisory Council (FSAC) is an advisory body serving solely at the pleasure of the Vice-President of Student and Campus Life and key staff members.
 The purpose of the FSAC is to be available to the VP of SCL and key staff for consultation on a wide variety of issues pertaining to Greek Life at Cornell University.
-The advice and thinking of the FSAC members may be solicited as a body or individually by the VP of SCL, the Dean of Students, or the Senior Associate Dean for Fraternities, Sororities and Independent Living on a wide variety of issues related to the Cornell Greek Community.
+The advice and thinking of the FSAC members may be solicited as a body or individually by the VP of SCL, the Executive Director of Campus & Community Engagement, or the Director of Sorority & Fraternity Life on a wide variety of issues related to the Cornell Greek Community.

 FSAC members are selected for one or more of the following characteristics,